Hotel Art Tour

 (b.
-1931) Ralph Hotere was born in Northland is regarded as one of New Zealand's finest contemporary artists.
+1931 d.2013) Ralph Hotere was born in Northland and is regarded as one of New Zealand's most important artists.
 His powerful visual work reflects events of the day, seamlessly combining politics with poetry, for example, the Black Rainbow series of 1985 about French nuclear testing in the Pacific and the bombing of the Rainbow Warrior in Auckland's Waitemata Harbour.

-He has been collaborating with printers to create lithographs since 1984 and the prints have followed all his major themes since that time.
-He lives and works in Port Chalmers, Dunedin and is represented extensively in public and private collections in New Zealand and overseas.
+He collaborated with printers to create lithographs from 1984 and the prints have followed all his major themes since that time.
+He lived and worked in Port Chalmers, Dunedin and is represented extensively in public and private collections in New Zealand and overseas.

 There are nine lithographs, one drawing and one etching in The George's Ralph Hotere collection.
 Seven of the key works are displayed on a specially designed feature wall in the hotel lobby.
 Hotere's work often combines lithography with overdrawing.
 One of Hotere's signature images is the heart and the cross.
-Hotere has a strong relationship with New Zealand poets, their writings often inscribed in his works.
-His close friend, poet Bill Banhire's work is incorporated in the Song Cycle displayed on the foyer wall.
+Hotere had a strong relationship with New Zealand poets, their writings often inscribed in his works.
+His close friend, poet Bill Banhire's work is incorporated in the Song Cycle displayed on level 3 in the Parkview Lobby.

 "He has never been afraid to show anger in his work, or to take an active position in the wider realm of public opinion"